Thick, hearty mushroom soup from Herzegovina. A nice vegetarian option from the Balkans. Serve with red wine and toasted garlic bread.

 This summer I discovered another favorite at a book fair.
 Loosely translated it’s called All Over Ex-Yu With A Fork by Mika Dajmak (bibliography below).
 If you can get your hands on this book, do it now as the print ran for 1,000 copies only.
 It’s a thorough review of local favorites for every region in the area, accompanied by a rather sweet, nostalgic commentary.
 I’m not crazy about the photographs, but the cookbook itself is a treasure chest of tried and tested recipes loved across the region.
 Unfortunately this one doesn’t seem to have been translated either.
 So I went ahead and translated (and slightly adapted) a recipe from the book, along with the beginning of the chapter, introducing the region the recipe is from.

 A note: this soup is hard to categorize.
 It’s both thick due to many ingredients, but not creamy.
 If you combine it with toasted garlic bread and some red wine it may be enough for a meal.
-Although, some may want an additional snack or another course with it.

 Over the bridge,